Blog

 Confused about "accept" and "except"?
 Learn the differences between these commonly mixed-up words and how to use them correctly in your sentences.
 No exceptions!

 "Accept" and "except" are among the most confusing word pairs in English.
 If you've ever mixed them up, you're not alone.
 Even native speakers make this mistake all the time.
-These two words sound alike but have different meanings, and today’s blog post will help clear up the confusion.
+Let's clear it up.

 The verb "accept" means to receive or agree to something willingly.
 Think of it as saying "yes" to something.
-Here’s how we use "accept" in a sentence:
+Here are some examples:

 "I accept your apology."